 - 1. Students can only go on an exchange in term 1 and 2 of their third year. - 2.
-Students can only go on exchange when they are on track.
-Students who have a study delay cannot go on exchange, unless personal circumstances have been acknowledged and the study advisor agrees that the student goes on exchange. - 3.
-Students have to present a motivated coursework overview for their study abroad period which has to be approved by the Examination Board before they leave. - 4.
+Students have to present a motivated coursework overview for their study abroad period which has to be approved by the Examination Board before they leave. - 3.
 Students who choose to spend a full semester abroad are required to: - a) Take at least 10 credits in arts and culture courses at the foreign host university - b) Take a total of 30 credits worth of courses at their foreign host institution.
-Students who have already obtained more than 60 credits within their BA-2/3 programme at the end of their second year may obtain permission to take less than 30 credits at their foreign host university. - c) It is not allowed to take BA-1-level courses at the foreign host institution. - 5.
+Students who have already obtained more than 60 credits within their BA-2/3 programme at the end of their second year may obtain permission to take less than 30 credits at their foreign host university. - c) It is not allowed to take BA-1-level courses at the foreign host institution. - 4.
 The following minimum requirements for an exchange apply.